-As of December 31, 2023, there was no remaining deferred revenue related to the Hanmi Agreement, as the performance obligations were substantially complete as of June 30, 2022.
-For the years ended December 31, 2023 and 2022, we recognized no revenue and \$1.5 million, respectively.
+As of December 31, 2022 there was no remaining deferred revenue related to the Hanmi Agreement, as the performance obligations were substantially complete as of June 30, 2022.
+As of December 31, 2021, deferred revenue was \$1.5 million on the consolidated balance sheet related to our license and collaboration agreement with Hanmi.
+For the years ended December 31, 2022 and 2021, we recognized revenue of \$1.5 million and \$3.8 million, respectively.